-

 According to Johns Hopkins Medicine, when botulinum toxin is injected into the muscles of the face, neck, and head, the medication relaxes them.

-Botox for migraine affects the nerves by blocking the neurotransmission or pain signals between the brain and nerves triggering symptoms of migraine
+Furthermore, Botox for migraine affects the nerves by blocking the neurotransmission or pain signals between the brain and nerves triggering symptoms of migraine

-The treatment involves multiple injections of Botox around the head and neck, which are typically repeated every 4-5 months.
-The exact pattern and number of injections may vary based on the individual’s specific symptoms and response to the treatment.
-Each session usually takes about 15 minutes, and the injections are relatively painless.
+However, the exact pattern and number of injections may vary based on the individual’s specific symptoms and response to the treatment.

 Botox For Migraine Price